techgrs29/hugo/site/content/post/the-bittersweet-story-of-vanilla.md

 ---
 title: The Bittersweet Story of Vanilla!!
 date: 2020-09-09T10:56:44.982Z
-description: “Vanilla" is the world’s most popular flavor but did you know that hardly 1% of vanilla flavoring comes from the actual vanilla bean??
+description: “Vanilla" is the world’s most popular flavor.
+But did you know that hardly 1% of vanilla flavoring comes from the actual vanilla bean??
 The incredibly labor-intensive way in which vanilla must be cultivated makes vanilla the second most expensive spice in the world, after saffron!!
 Sky-high